uorufu/stable-diffusion-webui-wildcards-adetailer/README.md

 #### Wildcards Adetailer fix

-An personal fork I made to make wildcards extension work better with Adetailer.
+A personal fork I made to make wildcards extension work better with Adetailer.

+# Update V. 1.2

+locking a wildcard: `__0_wildcard_12__` will lock to the 12th line of the wildcard.txt file.

+Cleaned up code a bit as it was a bit of a mess.

 # Upate: